 The first night, I assigned a story for homework and wrote up some open-ended, conceptual discussion questions for the next day.
 I couldn’t wait to hear my students dive in and share their thoughts on the reading.

 But the next day, each prompt was met with dead silence.
 I prodded, I rephrased, I cold called.
 But nothing was working.
 Finally one student called out, “Can’t we just do a worksheet!”

 This was the first of many “cold shower” moments in my teaching career.
 Those times when you believe so hard something will be amazing, only to find that you’re the only one who thinks so.

-Graphic Organizers and Hands-On Learning
+Graphic Organizers Support Hands-On Learning

-They had spent years in a school system designed around lectures and memorization.
-For most of that time, they were asked to answer questions they had already been given answers to.
+My students were used to answering a certain type of question: the questions they had already been given answers to.
+They had spent years listening to lectures and being asked to memorize.
 They were used to grading systems that emphasized right answers over deep thought.

 I kept thinking back to that 7th grade student who begged for a worksheet.
 Deep down, I knew my students longed for independence and creativity.
-I began breaking down open-ended tasks into smaller steps.
+So I began breaking down open-ended tasks into smaller steps.
 If we were working on a paper, I gave them a list of all the steps they should take.

-Graphic Organizers vs. Worksheets
+Graphic Organizers vs Worksheets

 On the surface, graphic organizers and worksheets are a lot alike.
 Some educators even use the terms interchangeably.
 But there are some key differences that make graphic organizers better suited to hands-on learning.